Lock Types Dubai

 Wall Mounted Locks

 Wall mounted lock,s This lock types Dubai that is actually mounted on the wall.
-The most common type of wall mounted lock would be the Knox-Box or fireman’s box style lock found in many larger businesses as an emergency access to the buildings keys.
+The most common type of wall mounted lock would be the Knox-Box or fireman’s box style lock found in many larger businesses as emergency access to the buildings keys.
 Wall mounted locks can be used for more than just key storage.
 Some act as small safes or item deposits.

 Interchangeable Core (IC) Cylinders